hpaluch/basys3_mmcm_tcl/README.md

 * https://docs.amd.com/r/en-US/ug906-vivado-design-analysis/Asynchronous-Reset-Synchronizer (or page 207
   in PDF version)
-  - please note that you must use *same type* Flip-Flops in design:
-    (FDCE with FDCE, FDPE with FDPE).
+  - please note that you must use *same type* of Flip-Flops in design: (FDCE with FDCE, FDPE with FDPE).
 * https://docs.amd.com/r/en-US/ug949-vivado-design-methodology/Synchronous-Reset-vs.-Asynchronous-Reset (page 49
   in PDF version) - more extensive on this topic (mostly about DSP block but not limited to)
 * http://www.markharvey.info/art/7clk_19.10.2015/7clk_19.10.2015.html
   section "2.
 Create a reset circuit based on LOCKED"

-I would happily to talk on this topic, but I have no insight in this case - above links are all resources I have found on Internet.
+I would happily explain this topic in depth, but I have no insight in this case - above links are all resources I have found on Internet.

 # Results